Last Updated on 1 week by admin

 How to Survive Korea’s Winter Weather

 Korea’s winters are dry and cold, with January temperatures in Seoul averaging -5°C to 1°C (21°F to 34°F).
-Snowfall is frequent in higher regions, while sunny days make for clear hiking conditions.
+Snowfall is frequent in higher elevations, while sunny days offer clear hiking conditions.
 To stay comfortable:

 - Stay Hydrated: Cold weather reduces thirst, but dehydration can sneak up on you.